makrai/notes/cummins18-speech-health.md

   the OPENSMILE toolkit [44].
 OPENSMILE provides software solutions to enable
   * a standard set of scripts is provided with OPENSMILE to enable users to replicate the feature representation used in the challenges
-* Classification is, mainly, achieved in the baseline systems using linear kernel Support Vector Machines (SVM)/Support Vector Regression (SVR)
+* Classification is mainly achieved in the baseline systems using linear kernel Support Vector Machines (SVM)/Support Vector Regression (SVR)
   * because they are considered to be robust against overfitting
   * overfitting is a common issue when utilising small and unbalanced datasets